And the American interviewer said,

 The Philippines’ relationship with English is complex.
 There are debates about how this has affected the cultural identity of the society.
 I don’t really know where I stand.
 I am caught between two worlds.
 All I know is I am going to continue writing, and whatever comes out of what I do, if it’s English, if it’s Tagalog, then that is what it is, and that is what it will be, and that is what I am, and that is what I will be.

 The proper term for the language is Filipino, but most people call it Tagalog.
-In the past, there was no Filipino language, but there were many dialects in the Philippines.
-Former President Manuel Quezon decided to create a national language, which was supposed to be a mixture of all the similar words found in different dialects.
-Somehow the Tagalog dialect dominated the mixture.
+In the past, there was no Filipino language, but there were many languages in the Philippines.
+Former President Manuel Quezon decided to create a national language, which was supposed to be a mixture of all the similar words found in the different languages.
+Somehow the Tagalog dominated the mixture.
 Quezon spoke Tagalog.
 Wonder if it’s just a coincidence?
-I guess that’s why other Filipinos who speak other dialects resent the national language and prefer to speak in their dialect.
+I guess that’s why other Filipinos who speak other languages resent the national language and prefer to speak in their language.

 I really love you, don’t you understand that?
 Don’t you know that love is…Don’t, that, and love are spelled in the way they are pronounced.